Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Introduction

 \citet{BoMo01a} presented a seminal paper on random matchings when the items do not have any priorities.
 In this paper, we focus on the setting when items also have priorities.
 Our focus is also on stability concepts. \citet{BoMo04a} then considered two-sided matching under dichotomous preferences.

-\citet{KeUn15a} initiated a mechanism design approach to the stable random matching problem where they explore the compatibility of stability and efficiency and propose algorithms that satisfy ex-ante stability (a property that is stronger than ex-post stability). \citet{Afac18a} considered a more general model in which objects have probabilities for prioritizing one agent over another.
+\citet{KeUn15a} initiated a mechanism design approach to the stable random matching problem where they explore the compatibility of stability and efficiency and propose algorithms that satisfy ex-ante stability -- a property that is stronger than ex-post stability, which requires that no pair of agents would mutually want to increase the probability on an edge, potentially by decreasing the probability on other, worse adjacent edges.
+We also note ex-ante stability is easy to verify by iterating through each edge, and checking if it blocks in the above sense. \citet{Afac18a} considered a more general model in which objects have probabilities for prioritizing one agent over another.
 They present a weak stability concept called claimwise stability and propose an algorithm to achieve it. \citet{AzKl19b} explore a hierarchy of stability concepts when considering random matchings and explored their relations and mathematical properties. \citet{CFKV21a} considered stability under cardinal preferences. \citet{AzBr22c} presented a general random allocation algorithm that can handle general feasibility constraints including those that are as a result of imposing stability concepts.

 \citet{CRS20a} considered the classical fractional stability concept as well as a concept based on cardinal utilities~\citep{CFKV21a} and presented additional complexity results when stability is combined with other objectives such as maximum size or maximum welfare. \citet{AMXY15a} examined the complexity of testing ex-post Pareto optimality and proved that the problem is coNP-complete.